 In the process, hackers get access to sensitive data and/or manage to breach your security system to steal funds.
 Spearphishing is an even more personalized version of this fraud, where the email is tailored to its recipient.
 Those kinds of cyberattacks are often a first step that contributes to a more elaborate type of fraud – like repetitive invoice fraud.
 Once they have access to the information they need, creating an invoice scam becomes very easy.

-- CEO fraud: fraudsters impersonate the CEO or a high-level executive of your company to ask an employee for a (confidential, urgent) payment.
+- CEO fraud, also interchanged with impersonation fraud: fraudsters impersonate the CEO or a high-level executive of your company to ask an employee for a (confidential, urgent) payment.
 The goal is to get the employee to make an unauthorized transfer to a given bank account.
 They might attach an official-looking invoice to their email to add some weight to their demand.

 Learn more about all the types of fraud affecting US companies by downloading our latest fraud report.